muhammadsaria/Muhammad_Saria/README.md

 ---

+---

 ## 🔥 Highlights

+- ✈️ **British Airways Data Science Job Simulation (Forage)**
+  Completed a virtual experience in June 2025 focused on how data science supports British Airways' success.
+  • Scraped and analyzed customer review data to uncover key insights
+  • Built a predictive model to identify factors influencing customer buying behavior

+- 🧑‍💼 **Internship at KDA**
+  • Collaborated in a team environment on data-driven tasks
+  • Gained hands-on experience and learned new technologies

 - 🍕 **Sales Optimization Platform for Pizzeria**
   Developed a fully interactive dashboard in **Power BI** by performing data analysis and running complex **SQL queries** to extract insights on sales trends, top-performing items, and customer behavior.